newhavenio/newhavenio.github.io/_posts/2016-12-14-four-tips-sass-variables.markdown

 This is the scope that isn't technically isn't real, but I think is useful to pretend exists.
 Variables with a single file scope only exist in one sass file.
 An example: in the styles for a thumbnail component, there'd be variables for the thumbnails padding, border, layout widths, or others.
 The most important thing is these are declared at the file's start and used only in that sheet.
 This way it's easy to adjust important styles for it without running through dozens or hundreds of lines of code.
 Just go to that file's variables and change the values.

 Why isn't this a real scope?
 Because these variables could be used by every sass partial afterward.
 It's important not to do this, since it risks changes to one component accidentally affecting others and creating bugs.
-Single file variables can only be used in the files declaring them.
+Single file variables should only be used in the files declaring them.

 #### Selector Scope